caileighf/cli-spectrogram/README.md

 Sample Rate (Hz): Sample rate of collected data. | Color bar for spectrogram | left / right Keys to adjust the frequency marker
 Viewing same file: if True, the spectrogram is being re-rendered from the same file. if False, then the spectrogram on display is a new render. | lower bound dB - upper bount dB | pg up/pg down view next file/view prev file
-file: name of the file that is being rendered. | | ESC Exit navigation mode refresh count: The heartbeat of the app. | | F/f toggle full screen
+file: name of the file that is being rendered. | | ESC Exit navigation mode
+time: time the file was created/last modified converted to local time | | F/f toggle full screen refresh count: The heartbeat of the app. | |

 __Errors and fail states__